 The dull screenplay gets no help from the pedestrian dialogues.
 It’s a letdown that a music company like T-Series remixes old favorites like Mahi ve and Pal do pal ke paas with only one original song which too has little audio appeal.

 Rajniesh Duggal as the media moghul looks dapper but lacks energy in his performance.
 Gurmeet Choudhary as lawyer-boyfriend Ranveer looks as baffled and uninspired as the viewer.
 And you wonder what an efficient actor like Sharman Joshi, who plays the tough Kabir Deshmukh, is doing in such a crude setup.

 After all the show of skin and general lack of finesse, there’s a token gesture made to show a woman as the main driver in the mystery.
 Which falls flat in the cheap storytelling.
 Vishal Pandya attempts to infuse style into the lawyer’s role by having Sana spout English.
 But with wrong diction and non-existent words like “logicless”, it adds to the overall lack of class.

-For a shabby film that has nothing to entice you into the theatre, Wajah Tum Ho gets a 1.5 star rating.
+For a shabby film that has nothing to entice you into the theater, Wajah Tum Ho gets a 1.5-star rating.